 Non-poor people don't need to carry backpacks.
 Their car is a giant backpack that they're never more than a few minutes from.
 Poor people need some way to carry around the things they need to get through the day.
 Here's some of the things I have in my backpack on any given day: my cell phone charger, my kindle, a book, my laptop, my laptop charger, handheld gaming devices, food, water, prescription medicine.
 I may have other things, some of which are very important.
 I don't have a car.
 I can't just lock these items in the trunk of my car when I need to keep them safe; I have to keep them on my person.
 Policies that exclude people with backpacks from public spaces, or require them to hand over their backpack to an employee, are abusive and discriminatory against the poor.
 I'm not handing my backpack, with many important and expensive belongings, over to a random underpaid employee with no oversight.
 If my medicine goes missing, I won't be able to get more.
 I can't take that risk.
 I don't care that you have security cameras; even if the employee didn't go somewhere they knew there were no cameras, such as a restroom, to rifle through my backpack, I would still have to file a police report, wait for them to review the security camera footage, and hope that the employee still has my medicine and didn't sell it or throw it away.
-I have less reason to trust you (the business or organization, not the individual) than you have a reason to trust me, because you're in a position of power over me.
+I have less reason to trust you (the business or organization, not the individual) than you have to trust me, because you're in a position of power over me.
 Security cameras don't do me any good.

 A .rar file can only be opened by winrar.
 A .7z file can only be opened by 7-zip.
 But anything can open a .zip file.
 It's been around long enough that it's a universal extension, and everything can handle it.
 If you need to compress data, unless you're working with several gigabytes where better compression methods have a noticeable impact on file size, don't complicate things.
 Just zip it.
 It's good enough.
 UPDATE Mar 21 2019: Per the article posted at The Internet Archive blog, ZIP is Broken, Except it’s Not, Except it Is, I feel compelled to offer the following disclaimer: the zip format may not be the best choice if you need to compress more than a couple gigabytes of data.
 Read the article for more information.